 Policies Available: Affordable Plans and Flexible Terms

-Thimble offers three types of basic business insurance and is in the process of offering two additional types: business equipment protection and event insurance.
+Thimble offers four types of basic business insurance and is in the process of offering one additional type: event insurance.
 Getting started is easy.
 Just enter your profession, zip code, and the dates you need coverage, and Thimble will generate a quote for you in less than a minute.
 Once you make your first payment, your certificate of insurance is available instantly.

 Due to its focus on flexible policy terms, Thimble is priced lower than most other providers in the small business insurance space.